Mondieki/BresenhamsLineAlgorithm/README.md

 ### Prerequisities

 You need to have Python installed in your machine, preferably Python 3.0 or the preceeding versions.

-If you do not have it, it's downloadable here — [**Visual Studio 2015**] (https://www.visualstudio.com/post-download-vs/?sku=community&clcid=0x409&downloadrename=true)

 ### Installing